nkp1027/Module-1-Challenge/README.md

 Cash App, again, is a one stop shop for any individual that wants to have a bank account, invest in stocks and access options to get into crypto trading.
 Something that they utilized that no other app did at the time was the app was made to be a social media app essentially.
 What I mean by this is that you can connect to businesses, other individuals etc. with ease to make peer to peer transactions, payments, filing taxes and all with a few taps on your device.
 In this day and age, social media is king and Cash App capitalized on that and soared to the number one spot of financial applications.
 Cash App also offers a debit card now that one can use in physical locations for payments, withdrawing funds from an ATM etc.
 According to Listerhill Credit Union, the advantages of using this app to reiterate are as follows: Instant payments, send/receive payments for free, splitting bills, direct deposits, free debit card, withrawing funds from and ATM, no account fees, bill pay, free stock trading and crypto selling.
 The unfair advantage is that again, Cash App is a one stop shop for all your financial needs.
 It combines everything into one app that adds convenience that no other app has.
+According to the Crunchbase profile, "Cash App is the fastest growing financial brand in the world."

 The technologies used by Cash App provided by Stack Share are: HTML5, Google Fonts, Google Tag Manager, SQLDelight, CrashKiOS from TouchLab, Javascript, Bitcoin Network blockchain, Ruby, Java, Amazon EC2, Swift, Airflow, Ember.js, Snowflake, Vertica